Eucharistic Readings for the 1st Sunday of Advent: Year A

 According to Douglas Hare writing for Interpretation; a Bible Commentary; on the Gospel of Matthew.
 “God is postponing the last judgment so that many more might have a chance to hear and accept the Gospel.
 This is a time for worldwide evangelism.”

-To hear and accept the Gospel is reminiscent of the “come and believe” message that we heard on Thanksgiving Day.
+To hear and accept the Gospel is reminiscent of the “come and believe” message that we have heard often.
 It is the bread of coming and the drink of believing.
 Very often in scripture the same coded message is reconfigured or repackaged with the same lesson.
-We get this message in church, or we should.
+We get this message in Church, or we should.

-Perhaps the best message we can give to others is to, “Try church again.”
+Perhaps the best message we can both receive and give to others is to, “Try Church again.”
 Bring a friend to Church.
-Be that friend who brings someone to church and when you do, stay with them through the opening readings.
+Be that friend who brings someone to Church and when you do, stay with them through the opening readings, prayers and hymns.
 Stay with them through the liturgy of the Table (Communion).
 Stay with them at coffee hour.
 And then invite them back.
 This is the time for worldwide evangelism!

 If God is postponing the last judgment as Hare suggests, we have this narrow door to walk through.
 Each of us should play our part in leading others through the narrow door.
 We must stay vigilant however to keep our eye on the door.
 Keep awake therefore, for you do not know on what day our Lord is coming.